aappddeevv/scalajs-reaction/README.md

 ```

-The `val` is required on required methods, you must define it.
-Other methods are optional are defined as show immediately above.
+The `val` is required on required methods, such as render, you must define it otherwise you will get a syntax error.
+Optional methods are defined as shown immediately above.

 ### Exporting a Component to Javascript